What Do Sports Medicine Physician Do?

 - Evaluate and manage chronic pain conditions.

-Below is a list of the skills most Sports Medicine Physicians say are important on the job.
+These are the skills Sports Medicine Physicians say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.